jternesconte/jternesconte/README.md

 # Hi, I'm João Pedro

-- 💻 Front-end Developer
+- 💻 IT Intern
-- ‍🎓 Self-taught Student
+- ‍🎓 Degree in progress in Information Systems
 - 🌎 Brazilian

 Front-end developer with emphasis on web and mobile applications.
 I currently study Information Systems at UNISUL University.
 My interest in technology began at a young age, always testing new things and learning a lot, which ended up leading to the choice to follow my passion for codes.